julia-fangman/streaming-05-smart-smoker/README.md

 6. Create a file for your bbq producer.

 ### Task 2.
-Design and Implement Your Producer
-Here's how the code works:

-1. Imports: The script imports necessary libraries such as csv, pika (RabbitMQ client library), sys, webbrowser, and traceback.

-2. Logger Setup: The script initializes logging using a custom function setup_logger from util_logger module.
-This helps in logging errors and other information for debugging purposes.

-3. RabbitMQ Admin Site: The function offer_rabbitmq_admin_site() prompts the user to open the RabbitMQ Admin website.
-If the user chooses to do so, it opens the web browser to the RabbitMQ Admin site.

-4. Main Work: The main_work() function is the core of the script.
-It performs the following tasks:
-- Establishes a connection to the RabbitMQ server running on localhost.
-- Deletes any existing queues named "01-smoker", "02-food-A", and "02-food-B" and then declares new queues with these names.
-- Processes a CSV file containing smoker temperature data.
-- For each row in the CSV file, it extracts the timestamp, smoker temperature, food A temperature, and food B temperature.
-- If the smoker temperature is available (not empty), it converts it to a float and sends a message to the "01-smoker" queue.
-- Similarly, if food A or food B temperatures are available, it converts them to float and sends messages to the respective queues.
-- If any errors occur during these operations, they are caught and logged with detailed traceback information.

-5. Send Message: The send_message() function is responsible for publishing a message to the specified RabbitMQ queue.
-It takes parameters channel, queue_name, and message, where channel is the communication channel to RabbitMQ, queue_name is the name of the queue to publish the message to, and message is the content of the message to be sent.

-6. Main Block: Finally, in the main block, the script offers to open the RabbitMQ Admin site and then calls the main_work() function to perform the necessary tasks.
+Implementing the Producer
+This producer script is engineered to read temperature data from the smoker temps CSV file and dispatch this data to RabbitMQ.
+It begins by setting up logging via the setup_logger utility to ensure comprehensive tracking of events and errors throughout its execution.
+The script offers the option to open the RabbitMQ Admin website for real-time queue monitoring.
+In its main function, it establishes a connection to RabbitMQ, clears existing queues, and re-declares them.
+It then processes the CSV file, reading temperature data for the smoker and two types of food, and sends this data as messages to the corresponding RabbitMQ queues.

 ![working producer image](IMG_9803.png)

 ![RabbitMQ image ](IMG_9804.png)

+### Implementing the Consumer:
+The consumer script listens to RabbitMQ queues for temperature data from a BBQ smoker and food items, processes the data to detect temperature anomalies, and logs alerts.
+It uses deques to efficiently store and manage recent temperature readings and checks for significant temperature drops in the smoker or stalls in the food temperatures.
+The script includes robust error handling to ensure reliable operation and provides real-time monitoring and alerting for temperature issues.

 ### Requirements:
 In your callback function, make sure you generate alerts - there will be a smoker alert and both Food A and Food B will stall.